-- 1) Draw different rectangles which have an area of 17 square units.
-(Draw as many as you can). - 2) Fill the given table. - 3) Do you see any congruent rectangles among the rectangle you have drawn? - 4) Compare your table with the tables filled by some of your friends.
+- 1. Draw different rectangles which have an area of 17 square units.
+(Draw as many as you can.) - 2.
+Fill the given table. - 3.
+Do you see any congruent rectangles among the rectangles you have drawn? - 4.
+Compare your table with the tables filled by some of your friends.

 Area is 17 square units

-Rectangle Length Breadth Semi-perimeter Area
+Rectangle Length Breadth Semi-perimeter Perimeter

 i

 ii

 iii

 iv

 v

+vi

+vii

-- 1) Draw different rectangles having an area of 24 square units.
-(Draw as many as you can). - 2) Fill the given table. - 3) Do you see any congruent rectangles among the rectangle you have drawn? - 4) Compare your table with tables filled by some of your friends.
+- 1. Draw different rectangles having an area of 24 square units.
+(Draw as many as you can.) - 2.
+Make a table like the one above. - 3.
+Do you see any congruent rectangles among the rectangles you have drawn? - 4.
+Compare your table with tables filled by some of your friends.

-Task 7 : Next, rectangles with equal areas and equal perimeters
+Task 7: Next, rectangles with equal areas and equal perimeters